azjamsg/Crisp-Project/README.md

 This is a project that connects frontend with backend and an existing database using API Postman. <br>
 The database is locked and under property of NUS FinTech Lab. <br>
 This project was run on visual studio code. <br>
-There are mainly 3 folders: backend, database and frontend.
+<br>There are mainly 3 folders: backend, database and frontend.

 <h4>To get started:</h4>